advikmaniar/Data-Analysis-Tool/README.txt

 # Data-Analysis-Tool
 Data Analysis tool developed in Python to analyze and forecast multivariate time series input data.
+This tool performs time series analysis and forecasts data values in the near future.

 <hr>

 > <b> NOTE: Download the required packages and dependencies [here](/requirements.txt). <br>